EasyScience/EasyReflectometryLib/_sources/item_library.rst.txt

 On creation, the area per molecule and roughness above both the head and tail layers are constrained to be the same.
 These constraints can be removed by setting :code:`dppc.constrain_apm = False` or :code:`dppc.conformal_roughness = False`.
 Furthermore, as shown in the `monolayer tutorial`_ the conformal roughness can be defined by that of the subphase.
+The use of the :py:class:`SurfactantLayer` in multiple contrast data analysis is shown in a `multiple contrast tutorial`_.

 .. _`simple fitting tutorial`: ./simple_fitting.html
 .. _`tutorial`: ./repeating.html
 .. _`surfactant monolayer tutorial`: ./monolayer.html
 .. _`monolayer tutorial`: ./monolayer.html
+.. _`multiple contrast tutorial`: ./multi_contrast.html